pachyderm/pachyderm/doc/reference/pipeline_spec.md

 be considered a successful run for the purpose of setting job status.  `0` is always considered a successful exit code.

+`transform.debug` turns on added debug logging for the pipeline.

 ### Parallelism Spec (optional)

 `parallelism_spec` describes how Pachyderm should parallelize your pipeline.